Skip to Content

 Best Time To Go: Tasmania’s highlands are usually snow-free between November and March.
 However, the best weather is in December, January, and February.

 Cost: You must have a Tasmania National Parks pass to enter the park, but there are no other fees.
-The best value for hikers is the holiday pass.
-It’s valid for 8 weeks and covers up to 8 people travelling in the same vehicle.
+You can buy one online, at visitor centres, or at Service Tasmania.
+Daily passes are expensive – the best deal is the two month holiday pass.

-Registration: Starting in summer 2020, you must register your walk on the Tasmania Parks and Wildlife Services website.
-Registration is capped at 36 hikers per day for the whole area.
+Registration: You must register your walk on the Tasmania Parks and Wildlife Services website.

 What to Bring: Everything you need to be self-sufficient.
 Use my simple backpacking checklist to get your gear prepped for the hike.